FilWil/task-delegator/README.md

 App for delegating tasks from pool between users using drag and drop.
 Communication beetween database and frontend was made using AJAX requests and REST API.

+Drag and drop events were handled with use of Dragula library.

 # Short instruction how to start an app on localhost server:

 1. Download project files from GitHub repository